 The Kennedy Group is excited to team up with motivated and curious students.
 If you’d like to learn more about how you might fit in with our young group, please reach out!

-Admitted Graduate Students: We are recruiting graduate students to join the group in summer/fall 2020.
-If you are an admitted student with an interest in Synthesis, Catalysis, & Mechanism, you are encouraged to connect with Professor Kennedy by email or at the recruiting weekend in March.
+Admitted Graduate Students: We are recruiting graduate students to join the group for fall 2020.
+If you are a first-year graduate student with an interest in Synthesis, Catalysis, & Mechanism, you are encouraged to connect with Professor Kennedy by email, Slack, or Zoom to discuss research opportunities.

 Prospective Graduate Students: Prospective graduate students interested in the PhD program should apply according to the information on the Department of Chemistry webpage.

-UR Undergraduates: If you are an undergraduate chemistry major interested in conducting research, email Professor Kennedy with a brief introduction, an explanation of your interests (it’s okay if you’re not sure yet!) and availability, and a current CV/resume.
+UR Undergraduates: If you are an undergraduate chemistry major interested in conducting research, email Professor Kennedy with a brief introduction, an explanation of your interests, and a current CV/resume.
 We do not have any further openings for undergraduate students this fall, but who knows what the future will bring.